True North Sports & Entertainment: MTS Centre Exhibition Hall

 The MTS Centre Exhibition Hall was an exhibition centre operated by TNSE from 2010 to 2011.
 It was located in the now-demolished A&B Sound building across the street from Canada Life Centre and hosted three exhibits during its existence.
 The first show, the controversial Bodies: The Exhibition, ran from September 2010 to January 2011.
 Titanic: The Artifact Exhibition, produced by RMS Titanic Inc., ran from February to July 2011.
 It featured close to 200 of the over 5,500 collected artifacts from the doomed ocean liner.
 The final show, Da Vinci the Genius, ran from August to November 2011.

 True North Youth Foundation

-The True North Youth Foundation (TNYF), formerly the Manitoba Moose Yearling Foundation, is a non-profit organization created by TNSE in 1996!
+The True North Youth Foundation (TNYF), formerly the Manitoba Moose Yearling Foundation, is a non-profit organization created by TNSE in 1996.
 The foundation raises funds for charitable causes and also runs its own projects: Camp Manitou, a children's summer camp; Winnipeg Jets Hockey Academy, a youth hockey school; and Project 11, a program promoting mental wellness in schools and youth groups.

 Project 11, led by TNSE senior vice-president Craig Heisinger, was created in response to the death of Rick Rypien, a former Manitoba Moose player who suffered from severe depression.

+Following a thorough audit, the Canadian charity watchdog group Charity Intelligence discovered that True North Youth Foundation was keeping most of the money from donations without returning it to the communities they were supposed to serve.
+Charity Intelligence’s researchers look at audited financial statements, not tax returns, and present the numbers in a way that makes comparisons possible.
+Their figures are the most complete and accurate information about charity finances in the country.